 Applicants must be licensed and in active practice in their country of primary residence

 This program can be completed in one year full-time

-Successful completion of the program leads to a Departmental Certificate of Completion issued by the Department of Family and Community Medicine, University of Toronto certificate
+Successful completion of the program leads to a Departmental Certificate of Completion issued by the Department of Family and Community Medicine, University of Toronto.

 Fellows are evaluated on each component on a pass / fail basis.
 There is no terminal examination or thesis.
 All components must be passed.